threatwinds/api-docs/search/index.md

 Like all ThreatWinds APIs, the Search API requires authentication.
 You can authenticate using either:

-1. **Authorization Header**: Include a bearer token in the Authorization header
+1. **Authorization Header:** include a bearer token in the Authorization header
-2. **API Key and Secret**: Include your API key and secret in the request headers
+2. **API Key and Secret:** include your API key and secret in the request headers

 For more details on authentication, see the [Authentication](/auth) section.